 Graduate-Level Film Preservation & Archiving Education Programs

-- The L. Jeffrey Selznick School of Film Preservation at George Eastman House
+- The L. Jeffrey Selznick School of Film Preservation at the George Eastman Museum offers M.A. degree and certification programs

-- University of California at Los Angeles (UCLA): Moving Image Archive Studies
+- UCLA: Moving Image Archive Studies M.A. program

-- New York University (NYU): Moving Image Archive Program
+- New York University (NYU): Moving Image Archiving and Preservation M.A. program

 - Additional US and international academic and professional programs for audiovisual media archiving